Lewis & Harris Football Association: Acres Boys Club Cup

-Eilean Fraoch Cup
+Eilean an Fhraoich Cup

-The Eilean Fhraoich Cup is a distinctive competition within the Lewis and Harris Football League.
+Eilean an Fhraoich Cup, also known as EAF Cup, is a distinctive competition within the Lewis and Harris Football League.
 What sets this cup apart is that players represent their home village, regardless of which football club they are signed to.
 Notably, the town clubs do not enter the competition.

-The name Eilean Fhraoich, which translates to "Heather Isle" in Scottish Gaelic, is another name for the Isle of Lewis.
+The name Eilean Fraoch, which translates to "Heather Isle" in Scottish Gaelic, is another name for the Isle of Lewis.